NEWS AND UPCOMING PROJECTS

 We will announce them as they become available as well as upcoming projects for you to view.

 NOPS returns to Yuma for a hardcore documentary investigation like never before!
-(November 2018 in progress) for 2020 release.
+(November 2018 in progress) for (UPDATE: 2021 release).

 NOPS brings in selected parties to participate in "Assistant Investigator For A Night" program to assist NOPS members in actual paranormal investigations at known haunted locations.